Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 - pipe bellows

-Flexider company profile product Range Rubber Expansion Joints.
+Flexider company profile product Range Rubber Expansion Joints and pipe seals.
 Rubber expansion joints are flexible connectors made from elastomers, designed to accommodate the different types of movements encountered on different types of process equipment:

 - Noise reduction